← Back to blog

 What makes a password strong: entropy

-At 78 bits, even a cluster of GPUs capable of one trillion guesses per second would take billions of years to exhaust all possibilities by brute force.
-The practical threshold for a strong password in 2026 is considered to be at least 72–80 bits of entropy, which corresponds to roughly 12 characters from a full character set or 16+ characters from letters and digits only.
+The practical threshold for a strong password in 2026 is at least 72–80 bits, which corresponds to roughly 12 characters from a full character set or 16+ characters from letters and digits only.

 Random passwords vs. passphrases